sara-sabr/ITStrategy/_pages/en/strategy-build-vs-buy.md

 <!-- cSpell:ignoreRegExp /\<[^\>]+\>/ -->
 ## {{ page.title }} <!-- omit in toc -->

-Written by Jayson McIntosh (lead pen), Rachel Muston, and Guillaume Charest - Reviews by IT Strategy team
+Written by Jayson McIntosh, Rachel Muston, and Guillaume Charest - Reviews by IT Strategy team

 <style>
 table, th, td {